BrettSeifried/hyrule-weapons/README.md

         * monsters
         * treasure

-# Youtube Sources

-    * traversy media
-    * Mosh
-    * WebDevSimplified
-    * ensure they using fucntional components
-        * if its class, run away. or looks different.

 An App built in React and off the Hyrule-Compendium free API to display materials and monsters.